jinguosun/JinguoSun.github.io/_pages/about.md

   - /about.html
 ---

 My name is Jinguo Sun.
-I am a postdoc in the Division of combustion physics at Lund University, Sweden.
+I am an Alexander von Humboldt postdoc fellow, hosted by Reactive Flows and Diagnostics (RSM) at Technische Universität Darmstadt (TUDa), Germany.

 I received my Bachelor (June, 2017) and Ph.D.
 (June, 2022) degrees from Department of Energy and Power Engineering at Tsinghua University, Beijing, China.